History of the British canal system

 In the post-medieval period, some rivers were canalised for boat traffic.
 The Exeter Ship Canal was completed in 1567.
 The Sankey Canal was the first British canal of the Industrial Revolution, opening in 1757.
 The Bridgewater Canal followed in 1761 and proved to be highly profitable.
 The majority of the network was built in the "Golden Age" of canals, between the 1770s and the 1830s.
-From 1840 the canals began to decline, because the growing railway network was a more efficient means of transporting goods.
-From the beginning of the 20th century the road network became progressively more important; canals became uneconomic and were abandoned.
+From 1840, the canals began to decline, because the growing railway network was a more efficient means of transporting goods.
+From the beginning of the 20th century, the road network became progressively more important; canals became uneconomic and were abandoned.
 In 1948, much of the network was nationalised.
 Since then, canals have been increasingly used for recreation and tourism.

-Different types of boat used the canals: the most common was the traditional narrowboat, painted in the Roses and Castles design.
+Different types of boats used the canals: the most common was the traditional narrowboat.
 At the outset the boats were towed by horses, but later they were driven by diesel engines.
 Some closed canals have been restored, and canal museums have opened.

 History

-Post-medieval transport systems
+Pre-Industrial Revolution transport systems

-In the post-medieval period, some natural waterways were "canalised" or improved for boat traffic in the 16th century.
-The first Act of Parliament was obtained by the City of Canterbury in 1515, to extend navigation on the River Stour in Kent, followed by the River Exe in 1539, which led to the construction in 1566 of a new channel, the Exeter Canal.
+Prior to the Industrial Revolution, some natural waterways were "canalised" or improved for boat traffic in the 16th century.
+The first act of Parliament was obtained by the City of Canterbury in 1515, Deepening River at Canterbury Act 1514 (6 Hen.
+8. c.
+17), to extend navigation on the River Stour in Kent, followed by the River Exe, with the River Exe Act 1539 (31 Hen.
+8. c.
+4), which led to the construction in 1566 of a new channel, the Exeter Canal.
 Simple flash locks were provided to regulate the flow of water and allow loaded boats to pass through shallow waters by admitting a rush of water, but these were not purpose-built canals as we understand them today.

 The transport system that existed before the canals were built consisted of coastal shipping and horses and carts struggling along mostly unsurfaced mud roads (although there were some surfaced turnpike roads).
 There was also a small amount of traffic carried along navigable rivers.
 In the 17th century, as early industry started to expand, this transport situation was highly unsatisfactory.
 The restrictions of coastal shipping and river transport were obvious, and horses and carts could only carry one or two tons of cargo at a time.
 The poor state of most of the roads meant that they could often become unusable after heavy rain.
 Because of the small loads that could be carried, supplies of essential commodities such as coal and iron ore were limited, and this kept prices high and restricted economic growth.
 One horse-drawn canal barge could carry about thirty tonnes at a time, faster than road transport and at half the cost.